 “I was born and raised in St. Clair,” Miller said.
 “I left here when I was 23 years old to go into the [Air Force] and I didn’t come back until about 50 years later.
 The character of the town hasn’t changed since I was a kid.
 It makes me feel like I belong.
 It’s a special place.”

 Homes along the St. Clair River carry some of the most expensive real estate prices in Miller’s hometown.
 But in late May 2020, while browsing online home listings with his daughter, he came across what appeared to be the perfect place for him to spend his retirement.

 “The price was right because it’s the smallest one in the neighborhood, which is kind of cool.
 I liked that a lot,” Miller said.
 “This one just fit my needs perfectly.”

 He still didn’t know if it would even be possible.
 At 79, Miller wondered, “what would happen if I walked into a mortgage office and said, ‘I want a 30-year mortgage?’”

 As it turns out, he didn’t walk into a mortgage office at all.
 After speaking with his daughter, Laura Soderberg, a director of operations at Better Mortgage, a different path to his dream home came into focus.
 Soderberg helped her father input his personal information into the Better.com website, which pulled up his asset accounts, employment history, credit report, and other necessary information.

-After uploading basic information about his finances, he quickly received pre-approval for a 30-year, $300,000 fixed-rate mortgage through Better Mortgage with a competitive rate.
+After uploading basic information about his finances, he quickly received pre-approval for a 30-year, $300,000 fixed-rate mortgage through Better Mortgage with a competitive interest rate.
 Mortgage rates made history earlier this year when the average 30-year rate dropped just below 3% in January.
 As recently as 15 years ago, rates were in the 5-6% range, so Miller’s rate is historically low compared to rates in the past.